 Because the South Fork is so close to many metropolitan areas, it's easy to go on a rafting trip yet still arrive back home with plenty of time to relax.
 On our Express trip option, you could even raft in the morning and then have time to go hiking in Lake Tahoe in the afternoon.
 If you're looking to escape the world for the weekend, our 2-Day option will allow you to enjoy the river on a more leisurely schedule--and you'll have the opportunity to see both sections of the river.

-If you like what the South Fork has to offer but desire rapids that are a bit more challenging, you should try the South Fork during the spring run-off months.
 April through May the melting snow in the Sierra makes the water levels on the South Fork climb-- sometimes as high as 5-6,000 cubic feet per second (normal flows hover around 1,200 cfs).
 This makes for an exhilarating ride.
 Rapids that are usually tame grow and become more challenging.
 The current picks up speed and the hydraulics get larger.

 In contrast, during the months of June-Oct, river flows are usually a consistent, less intimidating level.
 This is the best time for families, first-time rafters, and groups to raft the South Fork.
 For a unique rafting experience, water releases are guaranteed Nov-Mar on the weekends.

 * Season length, river flows, and days of water releases may vary.
 For this year's flow predictions and real-time water levels go to the River Flows page.

 On 1-Day trips, we provide a gourmet "build-your-own" sandwich lunch that includes all the fixings you’ll need to assemble the perfect sandwich along with kettle style potato chips, dried fruit, and chocolate.
 Enjoy your relaxing, riverside meal before heading back out on the water for more adventure.